-REPLY IN OPPOSITION TO MOTION TO DISMISS FIRST AMENDED COMPLAINT
+OPPOSITION TO MOTION TO DISMISS COMPLAINT

-COMES NOW.
-Complainant JOHN LEONARD. ("Lt.
-Leonard"), by and through his undersigned counsel, hereby files his Reply in Opposition to Motion to Dismiss First Amended Complaint filed by Respondent WASHOE COUNTY. ("County") and Respondent WASHOE COUNTY SHERIFF'S OFFICE, ("WCSO"), on January 16, 2024, and moves the Board to deny the Motion in its entirety and order the parties to file Prehearing Statements within twenty-one days of the order pursuant to NAC 288,250.
+COMES NOW, Complainant JOHN LEONARD, ("Lt.
+Leonard"), by and through his undersigned counsel, hereby files his Opposition to Motion to Dismiss Complaint filed by Respondent WASHOE COUNTY, ("County") and Respondent WASHOE COUNTY SHERIFF'S OFFICE, ("WCSO"), on March 20, 2024, and moves the Board to deny the Motion in its entircty and order the parties to file Prehearing Statements within twenty-one days of the order pursuant to NAC 288.250.